 Haley Joel Osment became an overnight success after staring in The Sixth Sense and Pay it Forward, and, although there is no doubt that he is a talented actor, we’ve recently seen very little of him on the big screen.
 That hasn’t stopped him from flexing his acting muscles though as he’s been the voice behind one of gaming’s most famous protagonists, Sora from the Kingdom Hearts franchise.
 Osment has voiced Sora in all the games and started voicing the character when he was only fourteen years old.

 So, instead of being surrounded by dead people Osment has decided that he’d prefer hanging around Disney and Square Enix characters, and who wouldn’t want to do that?
+He is one of the most successful voice actors for games.

 10. Matthew Perry – I’ll be there for you, when the nukes begin to fall…